Ahmed-Yahia-cs/Ahmed-Yahia-cs/README.md

 <!-- Introduction -->
 ## 👨‍💻 About Me :
-My name is Ahmed Yahia, a passionate, fast learner, and analytical engineer who loves machine learning, data science, and shipping technology with agility at a massive scale.
+HI!
+My name is Ahmed Yahia.
+A passionate and fast learner engineer who is highly interested in the fields of machine learning, data science, and data analysis.
+Always looking forward to new opportunities to apply my skills to solve real-world problems, and meet people that share the same interests.
 - 🔭 I’m currently searching for a job as Data Scientist or Machine Learning Engineer.
 - 🔭 I’m working as a Data Scientist freelancer at Upwork.
 - ⚡  In my free time, I solve problems on Leetcode.